copper-engine/copper-monitoring/client/README.md

 This project is based on the Vue webpack template and vue-2-boilerplate.
 Also it uses jolokia for the server part.

+## Notes

+build will compile into "/server/copper/webapps".
+This Folder contains a gui.xml which is important!

+Set "/client/config/index.js: autoOpenBrowser" to true, to enable the automatic browser window after dev build.

 ## Usage
 To get up and running run:
 ``` bash